joergen7/dist-lib/README.md

 # dist-lib

-Racket library for distance-based algorithms
+A library for distance-based algorithms.

 ## Installation